Samuel McDowell: Virginia soldier and politician

 At age twenty, McDowell participated in the French and Indian War.
 He was captain of a company, serving under George Washington at Braddock's Defeat at the Battle of the Monongahela.
 Later, he served in Lord Dunmore's War, participating in the Battle of Point Pleasant with future Kentucky governor Isaac Shelby.
 Shelby later appointed McDowell as his aide-de-camp.
 For his service in the war, he was awarded a large tract of land in Fayette County, Kentucky in 1775.

-In 1773, voters from then-vast Augusta County, Virginia elected McDowell as one of their representaties in the Virginia House of Burgesses.
+In 1773, voters from then-vast Augusta County, Virginia elected McDowell as one of their representatives in the Virginia House of Burgesses.
 After Virginia's Governor, Lord Dunmore, dismissed the legislature, Augusta County voters again elected McDowell to represent them at what later became known as the Virginia Revolutionary Conventions, including the March 20, 1775 conference in Richmond, Virginia to make preparation for the Revolutionary War.
 Convention members selected him and Thomas Lewis to carry a letter to several delegates to the upcoming Second Continental Congress, thanking them for their actions.
 McDowell and Lewis both served in the Virginia Conventions in 1775 and 1776.
 McDowell also attended a second conference in Williamsburg, Virginia in 1776 where he declared the rights of man and instructed the Continental Congress to declare the colonies' independence.

 McDowell also was a founding trustee of Liberty Hall (formerly the Augusta Academy) which in 1776 became a college and relocated to Lexington.
 Other founding trustees included Andrew Lewis, Thomas Lewis, Sampson Mathews, George Moffett, William Preston, and James Waddel.
 Finally chartered in 1782, Liberty Hall was again renamed, to Washington College and finally Washington and Lee University, and now is the ninth oldest institution of higher education in the country.

 At the outbreak of the Revolutionary War, McDowell was commissioned a colonel over a regiment from Augusta County.
 He participated in the Battle of Guilford Courthouse while serving under General Nathanael Greene.
 His son John also participated in this battle.
 The elder McDowell was present at Charles Cornwallis' surrender at Yorktown.